Compile po files when releasing a package

 zest.releaser entry point

-The release (or fullrelease) command of zest.releaser creates a (subversion or other) tag, checks out this tag, creates a source distribution (sdist) and uploads it to PyPI.
-When zest.pocompile is added to the mix, it compiles the .po files immediately after checking out the tag, right in time for creating the sdist, which should now contain the .mo files.
+The release (or fullrelease) command of zest.releaser creates a (git or other) tag and checks out this tag.
+Then it creates a source distribution (sdist) and possibly a wheel (bdist_wheel) and uploads it to PyPI.
+When zest.pocompile is added to the mix, it compiles the .po files immediately after checking out the tag.
+This is right in time for creating the distributions, which should now contain the .mo files.

 This package has been cobbled together by Maurits van Rees.